Sameer1223/found-ark/README.md

 https://foundark.me/

-## Project Video URL

-**Task:** Provide the link to your youtube video.
-Please make sure the link works.

 ## Project Description

 A PvP guide for the popular MMORPG game Lost Ark.
 Users can sign up and design their own build guides with an interface specially designed to mimic the in-game ability selection UI.
 Users can input a title, description, the set of abilities they like on their specific class and upload their guide to the site.
 Users can also view other guides to see others' selected abilities/stats and tips/tricks for specific classes.
 Viewers are able to like their favourite guides for the variety of classes.